RobertSajdak/ITwind-layout/README.md

-# IT Wind Business Consulting
+# ITwind Business Consulting

-### Website layout design for a consulting company - IT Wind.
+### Website layout design for a consulting company - ITwind.

 ## The goal of the project